Hamilton County Soil and Water Conservation District

 Standing water can also be the result of structural issues like:

-• silting of the swale creating high and low spots or grade inconsistencies (water doesn't move through swales as originally designed and intended)
+• silting of swales, creating high and low spots or grade inconsistencies (water doesn't move through swales as originally designed and intended)

 • poor construction